ChrisThoung/fsic-archive/doc/source/introduction.rst

     C_d = alpha_1 * YD + alpha_2 * H_h[-1]
     ```

-The opening paragraph of text explains the specification of the consumption
+The opening paragraph of the above text explains the specification of the
-function.
+consumption function.
 This is followed by a mathematical representation of the
 relationships, in LaTeX.
 With an appropriate program, this will be rendered in
 the appropriate mathematical form.
 The final part of the example above is a
 fenced code block (bracketed by \`\`\`) that contains the equation itself, in